oysterphil/JSDC2-Assignment5/PULL_REQUEST_TEMPLATE.md

-# [Your Name] Homework Submission
+# Philip Olive's Homework Submission

 ## Temperature Check

 Rate on a scale of 1-10.

-Comfort:
+Comfort: 9

-Completeness:
+Completeness: 10

 ## Questions?